Samsung Galaxy Buds 2 review: The new default

 Samsung Galaxy Buds 2: Price and availability

-The Samsung Galaxy Buds 2 are available for $149.99 USD on August 27, 2021.
+The Samsung Galaxy Buds 2 launched at $149.99 USD on August 27, 2021.
+Since then, the price has dropped, and the earbuds can be found for $130 at multiple retailers.
 Available in four colorways — graphite, white, olive, and lavender — they replace the Buds+ in the company's lineup.
+In October 2021, Samsung unveiled the Galaxy Buds 2 Maison Kitsuné Edition for $209.99, giving users even more color options to pick from.

 Samsung Galaxy Buds 2: Hardware and design

-Note: This article was originally published in August 2021.
-It was updated in December 2021 with the following changes.